boostrjs/boostr/packages/web-application-js/README.md

 # @boostr/web-application-js

-A Boostr template for building full-stack web apps in JavaScript.
+A Boostr template for building a Layr app in JavaScript.

 ## Usage

-At the root of your project, run the following command:
+Create a directory for your project and run the following command inside it:

 ```sh
 boostr init --template=@boostr/web-application-js